At the Immigrant's Table

 Russian vinaigrette salad history

-Vinaigrette salad is a traditional Russian beet salad made with beets, potatoes, and your choice of pickled cucumbers or pickled cabbage.
+Vinaigrette salad is a traditional Russian salad made with beets, potatoes, and your choice of pickled cucumbers or pickled cabbage.
 While it's a staple in Russian cuisine, but it's just as native to Ukrainian cooking, where it's often made with kidney beans (it's common in other post-Soviet cultures as well).

 Russian beet salad has a long and interesting history.
 It is believed to have originated in Russia during the 19th century and was traditionally made with boiled potatoes, carrots, onions, and pickles.
 As it gained popularity, other ingredients such as beets, eggs, diced apples, and olives were added.